 Overview

-GX is a procedural, statically-typed programming language inspired by C.
+GX is a procedural, statically-typed programming language inspired by C. It compiles through a pluggable backend architecture, with three native output paths:

 Design Goals